Quantum List Decoding of Classical Block Codes of Polynomially Small Rate from Quantumly Corrupted Codewords: Complexity of Generalized Reed-Solomon Codes

-\section{Complexity of generalized Reed-Solomon Codes}
+\section{Complexity of Generalized Reed-Solomon Codes}

-We turn our interest to the question of whether the generalized Reed-Solomon codes are efficiently quantum list decodable against a given bias parameter.
-We point out that a classical approach works well when the bias is relatively large; however, for smaller bias, there seems little hope in search of an efficient quantum list decoder.
-We also show that the generalized Reed-Solomon codes have natural connections to the {\em noisy polynomial interpolation problem} (NPIP) of Naor and Pinkas \cite{NP99} and a lattice problem, which we call the {\em bounded distance vector problem} (BDVP).
+We have shown in Proposition \ref{concatenated_code} that the concatenated code family $C^{GRS\mbox{-}H}$ has an efficient quantum list decoder if the generalized Reed-Solomon (GRS) codes are efficiently quantum list decodable.
+In order to verify Theorem \ref{high-rate}, however, it remains to claim that the GRS-codes are efficiently quantum list decodable when the bias is relatively large.
+This claim will be proven as Lemma \ref{Reed-Solomon} in Section \ref{sec:simple-approach} in a more general fashion.
+For a much smaller bias, in contrast, there seems little hope in finding an efficient quantum list decoder, based on the common belief that $\np$-complete problems have no efficient quantum algorithms.
+In Sections \ref{sec:NPIP}--\ref{sec:BDVP}, we will further show that the GRS-codes have natural connections to the {\em noisy polynomial interpolation problem} (NPIP) of Naor and Pinkas \cite{NP99} and a lattice problem, which we call the {\em bounded distance vector problem} (BDVP).